Important Plastic Water Bottle Stats

 Now that you have plenty of information, hopefully you’ve come to the conclusion that single-use bottled water is not the best option for your health or the environment.

 Instead, we recommend using a water filter at home and bringing a reusable bottle when you’re on-the-go.
 Aquasana has a wide selection of water filters including whole house, under sink, countertop, and shower filters to suit your needs.
-We also offer reusable bottles made from a variety of materials depending on your preference, including an option that has a built-in filter.
 For help choosing the right option, contact us for more information!